KhankNyo/ps1/README.md

 ```
 setbp deadB33F
 ```
-- ```cont```: continue running until a breakpoint is encountered
+- ```cont```: continue running until a breakpoint is encountered.
+Example syntax:
 ```
 cont
 ```

 # Assembler:
-- The assembler supports most basic Mips R3000 instructions (missing ones are LWCz and SWCz)
+- The assembler supports most basic Mips R3000 instructions (missing ones are LWCz and SWCz, FPU, and virtual memory instructions, since the PS1 does not have an FPU and virtual memory)
 ### Supported pseudo instructions:
 - `la $reg, u32`: load an unsigned 32 bit number to $reg (gives an error if the number is out of range)
 - `li $reg, i32`: load a signed 32 bit number to $reg (gives an error if the number is out of range)